University of Houston Professor Dedicates Life to Preserving Latino Works

 Why is it important to have English, Spanish and Spanglish?

 We want to develop a sense of belonging.
-When Kanellos created the Revista Chicana-Requeña, it came at a time when there were very few spaces where Latino creative writers could have a place where they could publish and come together to meet each other.
+When Kanellos created the Revista Chicano-Requeña, it came at a time when there were very few spaces where Latino creative writers could have a place where they could publish and come together to meet each other.

 The goal was to respect the skills and language that our communities show up with.
 If we are not outspoken about including Spanglish, our community will feel if their characters are not using fluent English or fluent Spanish, then they will not be published.